If you sell on Amazon, you have three fulfillment methods to choose from:

 Each of these Amazon shipping options has its own pros, cons, and pricing structures.

 FBA is many merchants’ top choice for fulfilling Amazon orders.
-This is because sellers can leverage Amazon fulfillment centers to store inventory and Amazon is responsible for the pick, pack, and ship steps of the fulfillment process.
+This is because sellers can leverage Amazon fulfillment centers to store inventory and Amazon is responsible for the pick, pack, and ship steps of the multi channel fulfillment process.

-While FBA can help Amazon sellers simplify their shipping processes, pricing for this service can be complex, variable, and expensive.
+While FBA can help Amazon sellers simplify their ecommerce shipping processes, pricing for this service can be complex, variable, and expensive.

 In this article, we’ll break down the costs that make up Amazon FBA.
 We’ll also share a free tool to help you compare the costs and complexities of fulfilling Amazon orders through FBA vs. outsourcing fulfillment to a third-party logistics (3PL) company for orders on your own website hosted by an ecommerce platform like Shopify.